Jonas Brodin: Minnesota Wild

 Brodin tallied one assist in his first two games with the Wild to start the 2014–15 season before signing a six-year, $25 million contract extension on 12 October 2014.
 During the month of November, Brodin and over a dozen of other players were affected by a League-wide mumps outbreak.
 As a result, Brodin missed seven games between 13 November and 26 November to recover.
-In March 2015, Brodin was described by journalist Michael Russo as one of the NHL's "most mobile, best puck-handling defenseman."
+In March 2015, Brodin was described by journalist Michael Russo as one of the NHL's "most mobile, best puck-handling defenceman."
 At the conclusion of the season, Brodin placed 13th out of 20 in Lady Byng Trophy voting as the NHL's most gentlemanly player and was tied for 18th in Norris Trophy voting.

 Brodin started the 2015–16 season with Matt Dumba but the pair only lasted three games together.
 During a game against the New York Rangers on 4 February 2016, Brodin suffered a lower body injury after blocking a shot with his foot.
 He subsequently missed 12 games to recover from the broken foot before returning to the Wild's lineup on 29 February.
 He finished the 2015–16 season with two goals and seven points through 68 games.

-During the 2016–17 season, his first under head coach Scott Stevens, Brodin was paired with Christian Folin for the first half of the season.
+During the 2016–17 season, Brodin was paired with Christian Folin for the first half of the season.
 He began the season strong, improving on his previous season's total by tallying 10 points in 21 games, before losing Folin as a partner due to injury.
 Once Folin recovered, the two reconnected as defensive partners before Brodin suffered a finger injury in January 2017.
 At the time of the injury, Brodin had already surpassed his point total from the previous season, ranked second on the team in blocked shots, and third on the team in average ice time.

 Brodin had a career-high 28 points during the 2019–20 season.
 On 15 September 2020, the Wild signed Brodin to a seven-year, $42 million contract extension.

 Following a hit by Edmonton Oilers forward Evander Kane during a game on 8 December 2023, Brodin missed 17 games to recover from a broken thumb.
 He rejoined the team on 15 January where he played 20 minutes of ice time and assisted on Marcus Foligno's third period goal against the New York Islanders to help secure a 5–0 win.

+International play

-Brodin represented Sweden at the 2024 IIHF World Championship and won a bronze medal.
+Brodin represented Sweden at the 2024 World Championship and won a bronze medal.